Moesif/moesif-rack/README.md

 ```

-For details for the spec of event model, please see the [moesifapi-ruby git](https://github.com/Moesif/moesifapi-ruby)
+For details for the spec of event model, please see the [Moesif Ruby API Documentation](https://www.moesif.com/docs/api?ruby)

 #### debug